Abhishek2271/TransferabilityAnalysis/README.md

 Cited as:
 Nicolae, M.-I., Sinn, M., Tran, M. N., Buesser, B., Rawat, A., Wistuba, M., Zantedeschi, V., Baracaldo, N., Chen, B., Ludwig, H., Molloy, I. M., & Edwards, B. (2019).
 Adversarial robustness toolbox v1.0.0. arXiv:1807.01069

 ART is one of the popular APIs for adversaral examples generation and supports a large number of attacks.
 It is open-source with large number of very well explained examples.
-Please check their repository at: https://github.com/Trusted-AI/adversarial-robustness-toolbox
+Please check out their repository at: https://github.com/Trusted-AI/adversarial-robustness-toolbox